-It supports diagnostics and medical device as well as clinical rails.
+It supports diagnostics and medical devices as well as clinical rails.
 Engages the patient through Rave Patient Cloud.
 Optimized edge study to improve the operational execution.
-Rave imaging enable to capture the photos and helps to detect the critical situation.
-The patient profile provides a patient level data chronologically aligned with the visit dates while setting the conditions to get flashed about the important patients and events.
-Medidata enroll provides for complete patient care to improve the clinical trial.
+Rave imaging enables the capture of photos and helps to detect critical situations.
+The patient profile provides patient-level data chronologically aligned with the visit dates while setting the conditions to get flashed about the important patients and events.
+Medidata enrollment provides for complete patient care to improve the clinical trial.

 The cloud allows easier access between other healthcare professionals and organizations.
 Patient data and test results can be easily shared with a different healthcare provider that might need it.
 This not only saves the time of the professionals but also on the patient side.
 Cloud savings will trickle down to patients, who won’t have to double pay to have the same test done twice when they need to see different doctors or lose the paper copy.
 This has an immediate impact on the patient experience and is a step on the correct path.

 It is built to meet the technology needs of the people of the community practice of the future with operationally efficient and prepared to thrive in the world of value-based care.2,500 clinicians choose flatirons at more than 800 sites across the country as their long-term technology partner.
 Many clinics face difficulties in reality, such as declining reimbursement rates, increased patient loads and regulatory changes.
 Many people find it financially challenging to remain financially viable while delivering the best care possible.
 Flatiron’s OncoCloud products can help diagnose cancer and tumors.
 The treatment of this diseases is made possible by the deep research in this field.